ElektraInitiative/libelektra/doc/help/elektra-highlevel-gen.md

 ```

 Of course this version also has its own problems.
 Take for example the the enum with the values: `blue`, `blueish` and `brown`.
 With
-`enumConv=trie` this would generate the following code:
+`enumConv=switch` this would generate the following code:

 ```c
 switch (string[0])